Ravenbrook/mps/procedure/review.rst

 4. Phases
 ---------

-_`.phase`: The following procedures are performed more-or-less in order.
+_`.phase`: To review a change, the following procedures are executed more-or-less in the order below.

 #. _`.phase.request`: `.role.author`_ requests that their change be
    reviewed.
-[How?
-Relate to GitHub non-draft pull requests.
-RB 2023-01-20]
+For example, they submit a GitHub pull request, or change a pull request state from "draft" to "ready to review".

 #. _`.phase.entry`: `.role.leader`_ executes *review entry*
    (`.entry`_).
 If the change doesn't meet the entry criteria then it